maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Error messages: use caserror.class more fully to use user information to target error messages.
 2. Remove all "cte" code from Maxima - mostly install.

+Done:

+1. Add in functionality to display Maxima expressions as [trees](../Authoring/Trees.md) with CSS using  `disptree`.

 ## For "inputs 2"?

 * Better CSS, including "tool tips".
 May need to refactor JavaScript.
 (See issue #380)